rizinorg/book/src/configuration/evars.md

 ### asm.lines.call: `bool`

-If set to "true", draw lines at the left of the disassemble output (`pd`, `pD` commands) to graphically represent control flow changes (jumps and calls) that are targeted inside current block.
+If set to "true", draw lines at the left of the disassembly output (`pd`, `pD` commands) to graphically represent control flow changes (jumps and calls) that are targeted inside the current block.
 Also, see `asm.lines.out`.

 ### asm.lines.out: `bool`